gregtour/blog-posts/article1.md

 Because of how we have arranged everything, it would be trivial for us to take this language and turn it into something else completely.
 With a few tweaks to our parser grammar, we could have a programming language with the exact same functionality that looks like C. We might call it JavaScript.
 Additionally, with some additions to the lexer, we might begin to enforce rules on indentation.
-Then our langauge could become like Python.
+Then our language could become like Python.

 One of the great benefits to setting up our experiment this way is that it gives us complete flexibility.
 Earlier it